Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 ### Install T-Engine on Tomcat {#tengine-war}

-If you wish to use a Tomcat application server, you can use the WAR bundle to install the Outlook Integration T-Engine
+If you wish to use a Tomcat application server, you can use the WAR bundle to install the Outlook Integration T-Engine.

 > **Note:** Check the supported Tomcat version based on your version of the [Content Services documentation]({% link content-services/latest/support/index.md %}) before continuing.